Keitaro Harada

-Keitaro Harada (原田慶太楼, born February 26, 1985) is a Japanese conductor and music and artistic director of Savannah Philharmonic.
+Keitaro Harada (原田慶太楼, born February 26, 1985) is a Japanese conductor and music and artistic director of Savannah Philharmonic, Permanent Conductor of the Tokyo Symphony Orchestra, and Principal Guest Conductor and Artistic Partner for the Aichi Chamber Orchestra.Biography - Keitaro Harada In May 2024 he was announced as the incoming Music and Artistic Director Designate for the Dayton Philharmonic Orchestra.
 Harada is a former Associate Conductor of Cincinnati Symphony Orchestra Arizona Opera, Richmond Symphony Orchestra and Principal Guest Conductor of Sierra Vista Symphony Orchestra.
 He has been Music Director & Conductor of the Phoenix Youth Symphony, Assistant Conductor of Macon Symphony Orchestra.
 In 2013, he was featured in the Bruno Walter National Conductor Preview by the League of American Orchestras.
-In 2014 and 2015, he received The Solti Foundation U.S. Career Assistance Award.
+In 2023, he received The Sir Georg Solti Conducting Award from the Solti Foundation U.S. On May 30, 2024, Harada was announced as the new Music and Artistic Director Designate for the Dayton Philharmonic Orchestra in Dayton, Ohio beginning with the 2024-2025 season, officially taking the helm as the orchestra's new leader beginning July 1, 2025.

 Biography

 Born in Tokyo, Japan, Keitaro Harada first studied music at St. Mary's International School.
 At age 17, Harada attended the Interlochen Arts Academy and Arts Camp where he had his first public performance as a conductor, sharing the podium with Frederick Fennell.
 During his senior year at Interlochen, Harada performed on National Public Radio program From The Top, with pianist Christopher O'Riley.
 Harada's recording along with his interviews can be found on High School Music Textbook Music!
 Its Role and Importance in Our Lives, Chapter 7: Making Musical Decisions, published by Glencoe McGraw-Hill.

 Harada began undergraduate at University of Illinois at Urbana-Champaign, as a saxophone student of Debra Richtmeyer and double majoring in Music History.
 As a conductor, he was the Music Director of the Broadway Musical Production of Cabaret at the University.

 In the summers of 2004–2005, Harada attended Conducting Workshops in St. Petersburg, Russia where he studied with Sian Edwards, Adrian Gnam and Leonid Korchmar.
 After working with Adrian Gnam, Harada was appointed as Apprentice Conductor of Macon Symphony Orchestra in 2005.
 His title later changed to Assistant Conductor and he also became the Conductor of Mercer/Macon Symphony Youth Orchestra.
 Harada enrolled at Mercer University in Macon, Georgia to complete his Bachelor of Music Degree in Saxophone and Master of Music Degree in Conducting.

 Upon completion of his Master of Music in May 2008, he moved to Tucson, Arizona, to study with Thomas Cockrell as an inaugural recipient of the Rogers Institute for Orchestral and Opera Conducting Fellowship at University of Arizona.
 The fellowship included conducting the University ensembles and working with Tucson Symphony Orchestra and Arizona Opera.
 In addition, Harada was conductor for the Arizona Repertory Theatre where he led Into The Woods and The Music Man.